Skip to main content

 What Is NNN Rent?
 A Dollar-by-Dollar Breakdown of Triple Net Charges

-NNN rent isn't one number — it's three separate expense layers on top of base rent.
+NNN rent isn't one number.
+It's three separate expense layers on top of base rent.
 Here's what each one covers and how to calculate what you'll actually pay.

 Read Post